 Easy-Prep Winter Activities for Middle School

-Puzzles and word challenge activities are always a favorite in middle school!
+Puzzles and word challenge activities are always favorite winter activities for middle school!

 1) This free winter word creation activity combines math and language arts.